-1. Develop FHB resistant soft red and white wheat cultivars for the northeastern U.S. in collaboration with Gary Bergstrom, Department of Plant Pathology.
+- 1. Develop FHB resistant soft red and white wheat cultivars for the northeastern U.S. in collaboration with Gary Bergstrom, Department of Plant Pathology.
 Evaluate our elite lines in the Cornell University FHB Advanced Line nursery.

-2. Pyramid FHB resistance genes by hybridizing elite lines with native FHB resistance to new sources of FHB resistance, both Asian and other sources.

-3. Evaluate FHB resistant lines in New York regional trials for release, farmer recommendations, and seed increase.

-4. Participate in the coordinated sharing of information from the above activities to generate a comprehensive source of information that can be used in forward breeding strategies.
+Evaluate varieties and experimental lines for other soft winter wheat breeding programs. - 2.
+Pyramid FHB resistance genes by hybridizing elite lines with native FHB resistance to new sources of FHB resistance, both Asian and other sources. - 3.
+Evaluate neFHB resistant lines in New York regional trials for release, farmer recommendations, and seed increase. - 4.
+Participate in the coordinated sharing of information from the above activities to generate a comprehensive source of information that can be used in forward breeding strategies.

-- 2. What was accomplished under these goals?
-Address items 1-4) below for each goal or objective. - 1) major activities: Breeding, FHB nursery evaluations, recurrent selection, genomic selection. - 2) specific objectives; Breeding -28 new crosses made with 2B and 5A sources, 74 new general FHB crosses made from FHB nursery selections; 225 populations were screened for FHB resistance alleles at the 3B and 5A loci; 250 screening nursery plots were grown from the previous year's selections.
-In our advanced trials, we have 3 new soft red FHB lines and one second-year selection.
-In our soft white winter wheat advanced trial we have 6 new FHB lines and 6 second-year entries.
-In our Master nursery, we have 115 FHB selected entries.
-Twenty lines selected using genomic selection were evaluated in two trials. - 3) significant results: Our breeding program is the only public wheat breeding program in the northeastern U.S. that is releasing soft white and red winter wheat varieties that have been selected for FHB resistance. - 4) key outcomes or other achievements: Over the past 8 years we have released of 6 new soft winter wheat varieties with at least moderate FHB and preharvest sprouting resistance.
-Two of the varieties have fhb1 from marker assisted backcrossing and four have native resistance.
-Except for branded varieties, all varieties marketed in NY have at least some moderate resistance to FHB.
-We advise farmers to not grow susceptible varieties.
+2. What was accomplished under these goals?
+Address items 1-4) below for each goal or objective.

+- 1) major activities: Breeding, FHB nursery evaluations, recurrent selection, genomic selection, marker assisted selection - 2) specific objectives; Breeding 45 new crosses made with 2B and 5A sources in the past year, 37 new general FHB crosses made from FHB nursery selections; 125 new selections were screened for FHB resistance alleles at the 3B and 5A loci; 220 screening nursery plots were grown from the previous year's selections.
+In our advanced trials, we have 7 new soft red FHB line and two second-year selection.
+In our soft white winter wheat advanced trial we have 13 new FHB lines and 9 second-year entries.
+In our Master nursery, we have 90 FHB selected entries.
+Eight-four lines that were selected using genomic selection were evaluated in two trials. - 3) significant results: Our breeding program is the only public wheat breeding program in the northeastern U.S. that is releasing soft white and red winter wheat varieties that have been selected for FHB resistance.
+The wheat varieties grown in NY are nearly all from Cornell and Pioneer and all are moderately susceptible to moderately resistant to FHB.